ITAL111 Elementary Italian II

 - ITAL111 Elementary Italian II

 - IV.
 Prerequisites

-- ITAL110 (C or better) or permission of the Department of Language & Literature
+- ITAL110 (C or better) or equivalent or permission of the Department of Language & Literature

 - V. Other Pertinent Information

 Students spend between six and nine hours per week outside of class in activities, such as learning vocabulary, reading, completing written exercises, working on pronunciation, preparing oral presentations, and working with multimedia files that accompany the text.

 This course meets the General Education requirement in Art/Humanities.